-Age-standardized mortality rate per 100,000 population for deaths <70 years due to cerebrovascular disease (stroke) (ICD10 I60 -I69)

-Deaths <70 years due to cerebrovascular disease expressed per 100,000 population standardized to a standard population.
+Name Age-standardized mortality rate per 100,000 population for deaths <70 years due to cerebrovascular disease (stroke) (ICD10 I60 -I69) Definition Deaths <70 years due to cerebrovascular disease expressed per 100,000 population standardized to a standard population.
 This is necessary to control for differing age distributions from country to country.
 The WHO World Standard Population, which reflects the average age structure of the world's population expected over the next generation (from 2000 to 2025), will be used.

-Age-standardized mortality rates per 100,000 for deaths <70 years due to cerebrovascular disease (stroke), using the WHO World Standard Population.

-The sum of the weighted age-specific mortality rates per 100,000 population (by 5 year age groupings) for deaths <70 years due to cerebrovascular disease (stroke) using the WHO World Standard Population.

-- Measurement unit: per 100,000
+Case definition Age-standardized mortality rates per 100,000 for deaths <70 years due to cerebrovascular disease (stroke), using the WHO World Standard Population.
+Calculation method The sum of the weighted age-specific mortality rates per 100,000 population (by 5 year age groupings) for deaths <70 years due to cerebrovascular disease (stroke) using the WHO World Standard Population.
+Parameters Measurement unit: per 100,000 Type: rate Categories: female, male; age <70 years Frequency of collection: annual Data sources Obtained from corresponding mortality registries and population distributions.
+Significance and rational Cerebrovascular disease (stroke) is one of the largest components of cause specific mortality in the region and predictions say that in the next decade this number will increase by 17%.
+2 Continued on the next page

-- Type: rate

-- Categories: female, male; age <70 years

-- Frequency of collection: annual

-Obtained from corresponding mortality registries and population distributions.

-Cerebrovascular disease (stroke) is one of the largest components of cause specific mortality in the region and predictions say that in the next 2 decades there will be a near tripling of deaths of cerebrovascular disease (stroke) in the region of Americas.
+2 World Health Organization (WHO).
+Preventing chronic diseases: a vital investment: WHO global report.
+2005 op.cit